Ixve/discord-infra-abuser/README.md

+# Note
+This PoC is very old, and Discord has most definitely fixed it by now, which is why this is getting archived.

 # The most inefficient Discord infrastructure abuser (TM) (C) (R)
 A proof of concept for ddosing websites by abusing Discord embeds.